GStreamer/gstreamer/Playback+tutorial+7+Custom+playbin+sinks.markdown

-# Playback tutorial 7: Custom playbin2 sinks
+# Playback tutorial 7: Custom playbin sinks

 # Goal

-`playbin2` can be further customized by manually selecting its audio and video sinks.
-This allows applications to rely on `playbin2` to retrieve and decode the media and then manage the final render/display themselves.
+`playbin` can be further customized by manually selecting its audio and video sinks.
+This allows applications to rely on `playbin` to retrieve and decode the media and then manage the final render/display themselves.
 This tutorial shows:

-  - How to replace the sinks selected by `playbin2`.
+  - How to replace the sinks selected by `playbin`.
   - How to use a complex pipeline as a sink.

 # Introduction

-Two properties of `playbin2` allow selecting the desired audio and video
+Two properties of `playbin` allow selecting the desired audio and video
 sinks: `audio-sink` and `video-sink` (respectively).
-The application only needs to instantiate the appropriate `GstElement` and pass it to `playbin2` through these properties.
+The application only needs to instantiate the appropriate `GstElement` and pass it to `playbin` through these properties.

 This method, though, only allows using a single Element as sink.
-If a more complex pipeline is required, for example, an equalizer plus an audio sink, it needs to be wrapped in a Bin, so it looks to `playbin2` as if it was a single Element.
+If a more complex pipeline is required, for example, an equalizer plus an audio sink, it needs to be wrapped in a Bin, so it looks to `playbin` as if it was a single Element.

 A Bin (`GstBin`) is a container that encapsulates partial pipelines so they can be managed as single elements.
 As an example, the